mailexpert/emaildeliveryresponse/readme.md

 ## 📜 License

-MIT License – use freely, improve openly.
+MIT License – use freely, improve openly..

 ## 🙌 Acknowledgments

 This project is inspired by the idea that **open email infrastructure = better email ecosystems**.
 Special thanks to everyone helping make the email world more transparent and secure.